Ph.D., University of Colorado at Boulder

 Areas of Expertise

-Dr. Herd holds a Ph.D. in Marketing from the University of Colorado and a B.S. in Business Administration from Washington and Lee University.
+Professor Herd holds a Ph.D. in Marketing from the University of Colorado.
 Prior to completing her Ph.D., she specialized in public relations and consumer research, developing marketing campaigns for clients including Toshiba, Disney, NBC, and Pepsi.